darule0/sparkdiff/README.md

 # sparkdiff <event log 1> <event log 2>
-A rudimentary command line utility for contrasting spark logs.
+A rudimentary command line utility for contrasting Apache Spark logs.

 ## Motivation
 I have been troubleshooting Apache Spark application issues full time since around 2015.
 When a spark application slows down or stops working, I try to find out more information such as: Did the inputs change?
 Did the configuration change?